flappygit/laurakalbag-dot-com/content/posts/responsive-day-out.md

 Many of the speakers discussed breakpoints, but not obsessing over them as the defining feature of Responsive Web Design.
 While most of us have been guilty of basing breakpoints on particular (Apple!) devices, the focus was on moving away from device-based breakpoints.

 Mark Boulton suggested that breakpoints should be based on changing user experiences based on the features and capabilities of the browser; using “macro breakpoints” when something big happens, such as a layout change, and mostly basing your CSS around “micro breakpoints”, on the little tweaking details that add up to 80% of your styles.
-These are very much along the same lines as[ Jeremy Keith’s “tweakpoints”](http://adactio.com/journal/6044/)&nbsp;.
+These are very much along the same lines as [Jeremy Keith’s “tweakpoints”](http://adactio.com/journal/6044/).

 In my talk I shared my ideas of basing breakpoints around the optimal display of the content, as every content element has an ideal maximum width and and ideal minimum width.
 Using the content in this way ensures the best browsing experience, as well as using constraints derived from the one thing that won’t change in the future.